 Paddlesports have been a popular trend for the past several years, in large part due to the convenience and lowered costs of inflatables, but since the pandemic hit in 2020, the interest has skyrocketed as people seek outdoor recreational activities they can do close to home.
-Being able to bring your dog along for a paddle makes it even more appealing.
+Being able to go kayaking with your dog along for a paddle, or on a paddle board makes it even more appealing.

 Paddling with a dog on board may look easy, but whether your outing is a success or a debacle depends on how well you understand and prepare for the risks and challenges.
 Consider these seven tips to help you enjoy the water safely with your dog while kayaking, paddleboarding, and more.